gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 ## What is R?

 R is a programming language and is a great option for analyzing and visualizing data.
-R has a wide array of statistical methods, general data analysis and graphical techniques available.
 R is open source and has an active development community that's constantly releasing new packages, making R code even easier to use.

 <img src="img/why_R.png" width="600">

 ## What is RStudio?

-RStudio is an integrated development environment (IDE) for R. It includes a console, syntax-highlighting editor that supports direct code execution, as well as a graphical interface for plotting, history, debugging and workspace management.
+RStudio is an integrated development environment (IDE) for R.

 <img src="img/rstudio_logo.png" width="300">